Sequencing and analyzing human immune repertoires

 Several library preparations on DNA or RNA can be done with limited or no amplification: whole-genome or whole-transcriptome sequencing, capture, 5'RACE...
 Probes can possibly be designed in every V, D, or J gene, in the constant region, and/or consensus probes can be used.
 These methods can also be applied on single-cell sequencing, possibly with UMI identifiers.

 One advantage of such libraries is that they can be combined to other studies, as for example with transcriptome analysis or probes targeting oncogenes or other sequences of interest.
 Of course, the downside is that non-recombined DNA or RNA are also sequenced: Depending on the method and the datasets, as few as between 0.001% and 0.1% reads will have an actual V(D)J recombination.
 With datasets with billions of reads, this is usally enough to detect dominant clones with something like a few hundred reads, but quantification is more limited.
+For such libraries, it may be worth to set up a post-sequencer workflow to work with smaller files.

 When the read length is too short and the reads do not span the CDR3 and a few more nucleotides, some V(D)J recombinations may not be properly detected or designated.